drkarim/Dice-Similarity-Index-by-Slice/README.md

 # Dice Similarity Index for 3D medical image slices
 Finds the [Sorensen dice](http://en.wikipedia.org/wiki/Sørensen–Dice_coefficient) of two 3D (medical) image binary masks.
+The Dice is computed on a slice-by-slice basis, giving a mean dice for each slice.
+Often, the overall Dice is somtimes not very objective, and one requires a slightly more specific means of measuring ovelap.

 The slices can be defined by the user using the --x, --y or, --z switches

-However, it requires post-processing for finalising the atrial wall segmentation.
-The following repository contains two separate tools that accomplish these post-processing tasks.

 ## Dependencies
 Note that this program uses [MIRTK - Medical Image Registration Library](https://github.com/BioMedIA/MIRTK), an old legacy version in [IRTK](https://wwwhomes.doc.ic.ac.uk/~rkarim/mediawiki/index.php?title=Sense_Dice_Code_Ver_2) exists but is not maintained anymore.